Complete Guide to Accredited Online Certificate Programs

-Certificates vs. Degree Programs: Key Differences
+Professional Certificates vs. Degree Programs: Key Differences

 A certificate may be a good option if you are looking for faster results and have a specific job in mind that only requires a certificate.
-On the other hand, some careers, such as nursing or engineering, require you to complete a degree in order to acquire a unique, advanced skill set.
-You can also choose a broader degree program, such as liberal arts, which may open the door to a variety of careers.
-It's ultimately up to you and your career goals for the future.
+Some careers, such as registered nursing or engineering, require you to complete a degree in order to acquire an advanced skill set and practical training before entering the workforce.
+Students can also choose a broader degree program, such as liberal arts, which may open the door to a variety of positions.
+This route may be preferred by those who are still deciding the direction of their career.

 Which Online Certificate Program is Best?

-Applying to an Online Certificate Program
+How To Get a Certification: Applying to an Online Certificate Program